Milldrew-Soft/monorepo/angular-workspace/projects/call-out/README.txt

 Todos
 ──────

+• Make the
+• Create a horizontal scroll for the caller stage
+• Make dark mode the default
+• Create a card that holds the entire auditorium
 • Create a stage for the hosts. ✓
 • Create a queue for the guest speakers ✓
 • Create auditorium seating ✓